-Through its insurance entities the Company offers home, auto, travel, life and pet insurance.
-The Company also offers The Mobile Shop, full-service mobile kiosks, and gift cards, through its network of grocery stores located across the country.
+Through its insurance entities, the Company offers products such as auto, home and pet insurance.
+The Company also offers wireless products and services through The Mobile Shop as well as prepaid cell phones and gift cards, through its network of grocery stores located across the country.